Skip to content

 ActiveControllerCount

-ActiveControllerCount indicates the number of active controllers, with an abnormal value being 0.
-In a Kafka cluster, the first started node automatically becomes the Controller, and there can only be one such node.
-Normally, this metric should be 1 on the Broker hosting the Controller and 0 on other Brokers.
+ActiveControllerCount indicates the number of controllers currently in an active state, where abnormal values are 0.
+The first node started in the Kafka cluster automatically becomes the Controller, and there can only be one such node.
+Normally, this metric should be 1 on the Broker where the Controller resides, and 0 on other Brokers.
 The Controller's responsibility is to maintain the list of partition Leaders and coordinate Leader changes when a Leader becomes unavailable.
-If necessary, a new Controller is randomly selected from the Broker pool by Zookeeper.
-Typically, this value should not exceed 1, but if it equals 0 for an extended period (<1), a clear warning should be issued.
-Therefore, this metric can be used for alerts.
+If necessary, a new Controller will be randomly selected from the Broker pool by Zookeeper.
+Typically, this value should never exceed 1, but when this value equals 0 and persists for a period (<1), a clear warning must be issued, so this metric can be used for alerting.

 Measurement kafka_controller